 4. Marina Grande and Marina Piccola beaches

-One of the best things to do in Sorrento Italy is heading to the beach!
+One of the best things to do in Sorrento Italy is head to the beach!
 Marina Grande is a small fishing village on the western side of Sorrento.
-It maintained it’s rustic traditional look and docks, so it’s a great place to discover and stop by for some seafood and traditional Sorrentine dishes in the local family-owned tavernas on the seafront.
+It maintained its rustic traditional look and docks, so it’s a great place to discover and stop by for some seafood and traditional Sorrentine dishes in the local family-owned tavernas on the seafront.

 5. Villa Comunale